 George Peele was an experimenter in a range of theatrical arts, including tragedy, comedy, history, pageant and melodrama.
 He was also a poet and a translator.
 One of the intellectuals of the Elizabethan theatrical community, he associated with Robert Greene and other writers known as the ‘university wits.’
 His main claim to fame, however, is that there is some evidence that he collaborated with William Shakespeare on Titus Andronicus.

 Peele’s non-dramatic works, although varied and numerous, and which distinguished him as the major writer of his time for works to be performed on royal occasions, do not receive much attention today, and he is virtually unknown for them.
-Scholars, drama historians and critis are more interested in his dramatic works.
+Scholars, drama historians and critics are more interested in his dramatic works.
 His plays are highly regarded, particularly the enduring The Old Wife’s Tale, and the work he is thought to have done on Titus Andronicus.
 Other plays still sometimes performed today are The Arraignment of Paris, The Love of King David and Fair Bethsabe and The Battle of Alcazar.
 His famous chronicle of King Edward the First, of 1593, is a kind of model for Shakespeare’s historical dramas.

 Something that George Peele may not have envisioned as something that would be part of his heritage is his reputation for being one of the best English songwriters, along with Ben Jonson and William Shakespeare, of his time and the many wonderful subsequent English songwriters.
-Songs from The Old Wives’ Tale and The Arraignment of Paris are well know, and one of them, A Farewell to Arms is one of the most anthologised songs in songbooks and poetry collections.
+Songs from The Old Wives’ Tale and The Arraignment of Paris are well known, and one of them, A Farewell to Arms is one of the most anthologized songs in songbooks and poetry collections.
 The title is also well known, of course, as the title of Ernest Hemingway’s famous novel of the Spanish Civil War.

 George Peele’s ‘Farewell to Arms’: